Blog

 Good morning, this is the Fire Brigade.
 Just thought you’d like to know your data center’s fire extinguishing system decided to throw a party without you

-So begins our tale of technological turbulence and unexpected pyrotechnic performances in the least likely of places: nestled within the secure, usually uneventful confines of a data center, which, in a twist that might make you snort your morning tea, was situated on fire department property.
+Oh, and we broke your door.
+Have a nice day!
+So begins our tale of technological turbulence and unexpected pyrotechnic performances in the least likely of places: nestled within the secure, usually uneventful confines of a data center, which, in a twist that might make

 “The Day Silence Fell Over the Datacenter: A Lesson in Expectation vs. Reality”